socnetv/app/README.md

 Qt is an open source software development platform published under the GPL.

 This means you can compile and run SocNetV on any Operating System supported by Qt.
-See installation instructions in Section 3 below.
+See available packages and installation instructions below.

 SocNetV is Free Software, distributed under the General Public Licence Version 3 (see the COPYING file for details).
+The documentation is also Free, licensed under the Free Documentation License (FDL).

 The application is not a "finished" product.
 Therefore, there is no warranty of efficiency, correctness or usability.

-Nevertheless, we are looking forward to help you if you experience any problems with SocNetV.
-See Section 6 (bug reporting) below.
+Nevertheless, we are looking forward to help you if you experience any problems with SocNetV!
+See bug reporting below.

-# 3. Installation
+# 4. Installation

 SocNetV is multi-platform, which means that it can be installed and run in every Operating System supported by the Qt toolkit.